• Skip to main content

 • ½ c cream cheese, at room temperature

-• 2 tbsp mayonnaise, or plain full fat greek yogurt
+• 2 tablespoon mayonnaise, or plain full fat greek yogurt

 • 8 oz crab meat, lump or back fin